condo in thailand

 Online

-While using a property website is a great way to help you learn more about what kind of property you are expecting you get with your budget, it can be overwhelming.
+While using a property website is a great way to help you learn more about what kind of property you are expecting you get with your budget, there are three main disadvantages:

 Offline